beyondessential/tupaia/packages/auth/README.md

 Note that parsing of that access policy is handled by the separate isomorphic package
 @tupaia/access-policy, as it is required on both the back ends and front end clients (admin-panel, meditrak-app, etc.)

+### Test
+Temporarily there could be a timeout problem when testing.
+It will be investigated after all packages' tests have been converted to Jest.

+In a short term, this could be solved by adding `"testTimeout": 50000` to `auth/jest.config.json`